 For further reading

-This is included in 20 good nonfiction books about the future (plus lots of science fiction).
+This book is included in 20 good nonfiction books about the future (plus lots of science fiction).

 For more good reading, check out: